Skip to main content

 Procedure

-Most cases require general anesthesia and take around one to three hours to complete.
+Most cases require general anesthesia and take around three to four hours to complete.
 During the surgery, modifications are made to the internal structures, bone, cartilage and tissues to achieve the desired outcome.
-The tissues and skin are then repositioned, and any internal or external incisions are closed.1
+The tissues and skin are then repositioned, and any internal or external incisions are closed.8

 Your surgeon will tailor the procedure based on your natural features and characteristics such as your skin thickness, bones, cartilage and facial structure.4